DrakirL/DrakirL.github.io/p10/class/monk.md

 You can use this feature once per Rest/Adventure?

 ### Level 3: Energy Block
-When you hit a creature with an Improvised Strike, it must succeed a Strength Save against your Passive Martial Skill or lose one of its Actions/use 1 Action doing nothing but reel from the blow?
-(PHRASING?) <br>
-OR... <br>
 When you hit a creature with an Improvised Strike on your turn, you can use 1 additional Action to force that creature to make a Strength Save against your Passive Martial Skill.
 On a failed Save, the creature is Stunned until the start of your next turn.

 ### Level 5: ???